About Buying Property in Hungary

 Example

-- The Hungarian legal system is very different from the English system
+- The legal system in Hungary is different from the English system

 - Is the process of buying a property in Hungary similar to the process